ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Provision a PostGres server or replica set from the backup previously created.

     !!!note
-        The previous steps prescribe using a newly created instance of your MongoDB or PostGreSQL servers.
+        The previous steps prescribe using a newly created instance of your MongoDB or PostgreSQL servers.
 This is because SystemLink may change the internal schema of these databases when services start post upgrade.
-If you do not start with a instance from a backup you will be unable to revert the MongoDB collections and PostGreSQL tables into the schemas needed for the older version of SystemLink.
+If you do not start with a instance from a backup you will be unable to revert the MongoDB collections and PostgreSQL tables into the schemas needed for the older version of SystemLink.

 1. Install and configure the new version of SystemLink Server.

-1. Configure SystemLink to use the newly created MongoDB server or replica set, PostGreSQL server or replica set, and existing file store.
+1. Configure SystemLink to use the newly created MongoDB server or replica set, PostgreSQL server or replica set, and existing file store.

 1. Install `nislmigrate` on your new SystemLink Server.